-Much of this document is based on Planning Policy Guidance note 15, Planning and the Historic Environment (Feb 2007) published by the Communities and Local Government Department and has been adapted to reflect Jersey legislation, systems and processes and to take account of the uniqueness of the Jersey historic built environment.
+Some of this document is based on the now superseded Planning Policy Guidance note 15, Planning and the Historic Environment (Feb 2007), published by the Communities and Local Government Department in England, and has been adapted to reflect Jersey legislation, systems and processes and to take account of the uniqueness of the Jersey historic built environment.

 It is produced under PSI licence number C2007000457 issued by the Office of Public Sector Information in England.